SioKCronin/website/content/about.md

 draft = false

 +++
-Siobhán is a data engineer, machine learning researcher, and poet with a passion for scalable data infrastructure and collective intelligence.
+Siobhán is a data engineer with a passion for scalable data infrastructure, machine learning, and collective intelligence.

 She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now develops tools